 It is also time for us to change our Seasonal to a favorite from last year.
 Yep that’s right, we’re bringing back the lavender Mint!
 Why you ask?
 Very simple, not only does it taste amazing but it’s also full of all the things good for you during the summer months.

 Lavender has been used for centuries as an herbal remedy.
 It was once considered essential to the medicine chest in every home.
-It was used for many different things including restoring and stimulating the nerves and relief of muscular aches, pains and sprains.
+It was used for many different things.
 I often use it to help calm down and quiet the kiddos.
 I also use it for myself after being around loud rowdy kids to calm MY nerves.
-I’ll mix it with some peppermint for a lovely tummy soother and quiet bedtime tea.
+I’ll mix it with some peppermint.

 Peppermint is proliferous and so useful.
 If you plant it in your garden, you may find shoots of it popping up all over!
 They send out little runners over and under the soil.
 Most likely it’s because it has so many uses, nature wants us to be sure to have enough of it on hand.
 This year our organic gardens are abundant!
 We will be using fresh, local, organic peppermint in our Kombucha!!
-The menthol in peppermint soothes the lining of the digestive tract.
 It also makes a great breath freshener.
 Menthol vapors are also famous for relieving nasal, sinus and chest congestion.
-Plus, it helps to cool the body and head!
+Do you ever feel a bit cooler when you have peppermint?

-When you put the two together, you get an amazing kombucha that is great for your nervous system, soothes your tummy and is refreshing and cooling on a hot summer day.
+When you put the two together, you get an amazing kombucha that is refreshing and cooling on a hot summer day.
 Most importantly, it puts a smile on your face.

 We hope this summer you choose to get out and meet some of your local farmers and business owners.
 Also be assured that when you buy NessAlla, most of your dollars are going towards other local and sustainable businesses.
 More news on that soon!